About White Mountain Science, Inc.

-Marc Bucchieri, coordinator for WMSI's Instructor-Developer Corps (IDC).
+Marc Bucchieri, former coordinator for WMSI's Instructor-Developer Corps (IDC) and current web developer.
 Marc graduated from Tufts University in 2016, where he majored in Mechanical Engineering an minored in Music.
 Since then he has worked for Outward Bound in central Oregon and Naturalists at Large in California, teaching students natural science as well as character development and technical outdoor skills.
 He loves exploring the intersection of engineering and outdoor adventure, whether this means using problem-solving techniques in a dicey weather situation or bringing the serenity of the mountains to an engineering task.
 He enjoys rock climbing, whitewater rafting, backpacking, and playing music with friends around a campfire.

 Youth Director and Content Developer Aaron Goldman graduated from Champlain College in 2014 with a degree in Game Design.
 Aaron launched our afterschool program and served as director and lead instructor for our summer camp program from January 2014-August 2016.